-H is generally pretty good with reins these days as he’s so used to them and understands that the alternative is that he has to stay in the buggy.
-However, there are times when he gets really frustrated and will lash out/lie on the floor etc – basically go nowhere fast 🙈 So that’s fun… 🤔
+H is generally pretty good with reins these days as he’s so used to them.
+And he understands that the alternative is that he has to stay in the buggy.
+However, there are times when he gets really frustrated and will lash out/lie on the floor etc. Basically go nowhere fast 🙈 So that’s fun… 🤔

 How I feel about H being on reins/in the buggy most of the time